-Yes, it is true for most people that technology dominates their lives.
+You’ve likely taken to Netflix and come across documentaries and shows like The Social Dilemma that prove firsthand how much technology dominates our lives.
 From the time we wake up until the time we go to sleep, we are bombarded with information from all avenues.
 Please do not get me wrong.
 I love technology.
 We need these important tools to be productive and to communicate with people worldwide.
 The challenge is the fine line between too much and not enough.
 Do you know how to determine when enough is enough?
 Do you have the courage to disconnect?
 Have you discussed parameters with your leader or others who rely on you to be available, even after hours?

 Are you ready to take the steps necessary to increase your mental energy?